 NCH offers an intensive learning experience and immense opportunities for individual growth.
 Students who choose to study at the College develop into assured, well-rounded, eloquent individuals with a capacity for independent critical thought and intellectual debate, impressive research skills, a range of interests and passions, and an understanding of how to apply their studies to the world at large.

-NCH’s first graduates achieved final degree results that surpass the national average*, with approximately 30% securing a first class degree in a humanities subject and 88% attaining a upper second class degree or above.
+NCH’s first graduates achieved final degree results that surpass the national average*, with approximately 30 per cent securing a first class degree in a humanities subject and 88 per cent attaining a upper second-class degree or above.

-* In 2014, 20% of students across the UK secured a first class degree, with 72% achieving a upper second or above (HESA).
+* In 2014, 20 per cent of students across the UK secured a first class degree, with 72 per cent achieving a upper second or above (HESA).

-Before they had even graduated, over 80% of NCH’s founding cohort had gained highly-prized graduate training opportunities at top firms including Canaccord Genuity, Clifford Chance, Deloitte, Deutsche Bank, Diageo, Hogan Lovells, Lambert Smith Hampton and Porsche, or places on competitive postgraduate courses at top universities including The London School of Economics & Political Science (LSE), University College London (UCL), King’s College London (KCL), Queen Mary University of London (QMUL), School of Oriental & Asian Art (SOAS), and the University of Oxford.
+Before they had even graduated, over 80 per cent of NCH’s founding cohort had gained highly-prized graduate training opportunities at top firms, including Canaccord Genuity, Clifford Chance, Deloitte, Deutsche Bank, Diageo, Hogan Lovells, Lambert Smith Hampton and Porsche, or places on competitive postgraduate courses at top universities, including The London School of Economics & Political Science (LSE), University College London (UCL), King’s College London (KCL), Queen Mary University of London (QMUL), School of Oriental & Asian Art (SOAS) and the University of Oxford.

 The calibre and diversity of destinations of the College’s first graduates demonstrate the academic and real-world value of the College’s leading-edge approach to broader, deeper, more rigorous higher education.